paulscherrerinstitute/mflow_nodes/README.md

 }
 ```

+## Process parameters
+There are 2 kinds of parameters you can set for every mflow node.
+There are processor parameters (this are the
+parameters that change from processor to processor and will not be described here) and there are process
+(or mflow_node) parameters.
+This parameters are generic and you can set them on any mflow_node you are running.

+The parameters are:

+- **n\_messages**: Number of messages a node should receive before it stops itself.
+If None or 0 (Default) the node
+will not stop by itself.
+- **process\_uid**: UID to run the processor process.
+- **process\_gid**: GID to run the processor process.

 ## Testing tools
 There are 2 executable scripts to test your setup and debug any potential issues on the network: